tosc-rs/mnemos/book/src/components/userspace.md

 }
 ```

-When creating an application for MnemOS, your binary project will need to define an entry point with the same name.
+When creating an application for MnemOS, your binary project will need to declare/define an entry point with the same name.
 A minimal application looks something like this:

 ```rust
 // Your application will generally be no_std, MnemOS does not currently provide